Many beginners in the DJ scene tend to easily confuse a controller with a mixer.

 This allows the user to engage the headphone cue buttons in the software program that both decks signals push through the headphone output via the sound card.
 The other mode is designed for external mixers.
 In this mode, one deck would utilize an output on the card and the other deck would use the second one.

 So, as you can see, while most controllers don’t come with a sound card because your laptop has one, purchasing an external sound card can add plenty of value to your setup.

 CDJs obviously involves DJing using a digital player that plays CDs, and while this style of DJing is not nearly as popular as it used to be, there are still times when you’ll need to rely on this skill.

 While using vinyl or a digital setup that consists of a controller, learning how to use CDJs can be a very valuable skill and one that will require a lot of practice.
 CDJs are said to be much easier to use compared to records and most pro digital DJs are able to use them.

 The DJ controller tends to be a more popular option and it can be a great way to get started in the industry without having to drop a ton of cash.
-For many, these controllers are the answer for the DJ that’s looking for a modern digital setup that’s easier to use than a turntable setup.
+For many, these controllers are the answer if you’re looking for a modern digital setup that’s easier to use than a turntable setup.

-Because the controller just hooks up to a laptop and you’ll have instant access to all of your music and sound effects, it’s often much easier to transport from gig to gig.
-It also allows for a more hands-off approach to DJing a set, especially if you’ve already mixed your sets.
+Because the controller just hooks up to your laptop, you have instant access to all of your music and sound effects.
+It’s often much easier to transport from gig to gig, and also allows for a more hands-off approach to DJing a set.

-At the end of the day, most DJs can agree that a controller is simply more versatile compared to a standard mixer, however, when it comes to a standalone mixer, you’ll enjoy a comparably convenient to use a piece of gear that will be a true asset in the DJ booth.
+At the end of the day, most DJs can agree that a controller is simply more versatile compared to a standard mixer.